AireStream

 1. Optimising only owned channels

 Most UK businesses invest entirely in their own website and overlook the off-site source ecosystem.
-Research indicates a brand's domain accounts for less than 20% of its total citation footprint in AI responses (Blue Ocean Media, 2025).
-The remaining 80% is built elsewhere.
+A brand's own domain typically accounts for only a minority of its total citation footprint in AI responses.
+The majority is built elsewhere.

 2. Absent or incomplete directory profiles